msu/mtmc/docs/MTMC_SPECIFICATION.md

 ```

 Make sure the `size` and number of bytes allocated for `name` both match.
 Note that
-size must be specified in the strucutre as the `dirent` call reads it to determine how many
+size must be specified in the structure as the `dirent` call reads it to determine how many
 bytes can be copied into `name`.

 #### Cell files (RFILE)